 1. Pick a good & logical partner.

-For example, a nonprofit focusing on healthcare may not want to partner with a fast food chain (because of the implied endorsement of certain dietary choices).
-A grocery store or local business may be a more logical choice in partner.
-If, however, you’re a nonprofit unassociated with healthcare, a fast food chain may be a great choice because of their reach and influence.
+For example, a nonprofit focusing on healthcare may not want to partner with a fast-food chain (because of the implied endorsement of certain dietary choices).
+A grocery store or local business may be a more logical choice in a partner.
+If, however, you’re a nonprofit unassociated with healthcare, a fast-food chain may be a great choice because of their reach and influence.

 2. Be clear about your mission & goals.

 What is the mission of your nonprofit?
 What are your goals for a cause marketing partnership?
 It is important to make sure that your mission and your goals for cause marketing are not in conflict.
-Conflict between these two could result in your cause’s messaging losing its clarity.
+The conflict between these two could result in your cause’s messaging losing its clarity.

 It’s also important to make sure that your mission is being communicated clearly by a cause marketing partner.
 If your partner is asking customers to donate funds, they should be able to communicate in a few words what people are donating to.
 A small sheet with information about your cause could be a useful resource for those wanting more information about your nonprofit.